OraOpenSource/apex-text-messages/README.md

 Report on this page will show you all prepared messages for selected language.

 All messages in report can also be edited and deleted.

+## Manage Messages
+Manage Messages is central part of this application.
+On this page you can import or merge prepared text messages into your applications.
+You can also delete existing application messages.
+This operations can be applied to all applications in workspace where Apex Text Messages application is installed.

+Until you select an application to import messages to and language of prepared messages, only a report with all existing applications and their translations is shown - Applications and languages.

+When an application is selected, second select list with languages is refreshed.
+Language names with icon in front of the name indicates that text messages for this application and language already exists.

+After both, an application and a language is selected, different operations can be performed
+* Import messages: Import (insert) prepared text messages into application.
+This option is possible only when there are no existing text messages in application.
+* Merge messages: Merge (insert and update) prepared text messages into/with application.
+* Append messages: Append (add only new) prepared text messages to application.
+* Delete messages: Delete all text messages for selected language and selected application"

+**Before any of this operation a backup of existing state is performed.**

+After both, an application and a language is selected, additional report is shown - Messages.
+This report is showing comparison between existing application text messages and prepared messages.
+Report is also showing status for each text message.
+Matching : Text message is the same in selected application and in prepared messages Difference : Text message is not the same in selected application and in prepared messages Not imported into application : Text message exists only in prepared messages Message exists only in application: Text message exists only in selected application.